CharlyJazz/Sinatra-Sequel-Backbone/readme.md

 Feature:
 -----
-Simple web app for create snippets and comments with de power of Backbone and Sinatra simple style architecture.
+Simple web app for create snippets and comments with de power of Backbone and Sinatra rare style architecture.

 Status: **building** :construction: